AxionCompany/functions/ARCHITECTURE.md

 - Isolate metadata is cached to avoid unnecessary recreation of isolates.
 - CSS processing results are cached and streamed asynchronously for optimal performance.

 ## Adapters

-Adapters in the Axion Framework provide a powerful mechanism to customize and extend the behavior of various components.
+Adapters in the Oxian.js Framework provide a powerful mechanism to customize and extend the behavior of various components.
 They are loaded dynamically and can modify the configuration and behavior of the system.

 ### Location and Loading